-The report shows that at the individual profession level, there is a clear link between perceived status and perceived pay by the general public.
+In Chapter 3 the report shows that at the individual profession level, there is a clear link between perceived status and perceived pay by the general public.
 For the majority of professions, higher status links to higher pay.
-Teachers are perceived as paid modestly in a comparison to the other 11 graduate or majority graduate professions, and are perceived as having moderate status.
+Teachers are perceived as being paid modestly in a comparison to the other 11 graduate or majority graduate professions, and are perceived as having moderate status.
 Indeed, the position of Primary and Secondary teachers, is that they have quite low status when compared to other graduate professions.